 Your stomach is where food first goes when you swallow it.
 The stomach starts digesting food and then passes it into the intestines.
 The intestines finish digesting food and take the nutrients into your body.
 Weight-loss surgery does one or both of the following:

 Makes your stomach smaller to limit the amount of food you can eat

 Bypasses part of your intestines so less food can be absorbed

 The most common weight-loss surgeries include:

-Sleeve gastrectomy Sleeve gastrectomy Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more : Removing part of your stomach so what remains is a thin, small tube
+Sleeve gastrectomy Sleeve gastrectomy Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more : Removing part of your stomach so what remains is a thin, small tube

-Gastric bypass Roux-en-Y gastric bypass Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more : Making a small stomach pouch and connecting it to the middle part of your small intestine
+Gastric bypass Roux-en-Y gastric bypass Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more : Making a small stomach pouch and connecting it to the middle part of your small intestine

-Adjustable gastric banding Adjustable gastric banding Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more : Putting a band around your stomach to restrict its size
+Adjustable gastric banding Adjustable gastric banding Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more : Putting a band around your stomach to restrict its size

 Gastric bypass is the most common type of surgery.
 After this surgery, your stomach can hold only a small amount of food.
 Food that leaves the stomach bypasses the first part of the small intestine.